tilenakos/Bundesliga-Performance-Metrics-Analysis-Linking-Team-Efficiency-to-Match-Outcomes/README.md

 Methodologies: Simple Linear Regression, Pythagorean Expectation Modeling, Residual Analysis

-First, we compute the Pythagorean winning percentage withe the formula: pyth_pct = TotalGoalsScored * 2 / (TotalGoalsScored * 2 + TotalGoalsConceded * 2)
+First, we compute the Pythagorean winning percentage with the formula:

+pyth_pct = TotalGoalsScored * 2 / (TotalGoalsScored * 2 + TotalGoalsConceded * 2)

 And we present the plot of the actual winning percentage along with the Pythagorean winning percentage.
 Through this plot, we can see which team overperformed and which ones underperformed